-- A. Students who are retained will be provided an intensive program that is different from the previous year's program that takes into account the student's learning style.
-Such as change in teacher, change in delivery models, or other assistance. - B. If a student's reading deficiency is not remediated by the end of grade 3 as demonstrated by scoring a Level 2 or higher on the statewide assessment test in reading for grade 3 the student must be retained unless determined to be exempt for good cause.
+- A. Students who are retained will be provided an intensive program that is different from the previous year's program which can include but not limited adapting to student's learning style, change in teacher, change in delivery models, or other assistance. - B. If a student's reading deficiency is not remediated by the end of grade 3 as demonstrated by scoring a Level 2 or higher on the statewide assessment test in reading for grade 3 the student must be retained unless determined to be exempt for good cause.